ADVERTISEMENT

 • First, enter a given function.

-• Now, substitute the upper and lower limit for integration.
+• Now, substitute the upper and lower limits for integration.

 • Hit the calculate button.